lnqs/textual-image/README.md

 By default, the image is rendered in its original dimensions.
 You can modify this behavior by specifying the `width` and/or `height` parameters.
 These can be defined as an integer (number of cells), a percentage string (e.g., `50%`), or the literal `auto` to automatically scale while maintaining the aspect ratio.

 `textual_kitty.renderable.Image` defaults to the best available rendering method.
-To specify a explicit rendering method, use one of the following classes: `textual_kitty.renderable.tgp.Image`, `textual_kitty.renderable.halfcell.Image`, or `textual_kitty.renderable.unicode.Image`.
+To specify an explicit rendering method, use one of the following classes: `textual_kitty.renderable.tgp.Image`, `textual_kitty.renderable.sixel.Image`, `textual_kitty.renderable.halfcell.Image`, or `textual_kitty.renderable.unicode.Image`.

 ### Textual Integration

 For integration with Textual, _textual-kitty_ offers a Textual `Widget` to render images:

 ```python
 from textual.app import App, ComposeResult